sopnode/oai5g-rfsim/README.md

 We added the two following options to be used only when the demo-oai.py script has already run at least once, i.e., when FIT nodes have joined the k8s cluster and OAI5G setup is ready for R2lab:

-* `--stop` to delete all OAI5G pods.
+* `--stop` to remove all OAI5G pods.
-* `--start` to launch again all OAI5G pods.
+* `--start` to launch again all OAI5G pods with same configuration as before.

-The same can be done directly on *fit01* worker node:
+The two above steps can also be done directly on *fit01* worker node:

 ```
 root@fit01# ./demo-oai.sh stop